Andrea is a film scholar who obtained his Masters in Research of Film (Mres) at Edge Hill University by analysing the music biopic genre.

-Before analysing the importance of the musical performance scenes, let’s take a closer to listen to these ‘sound bridges’ that Sperb is referring to.
-A scene that portrays this crucial function of the film’s music involves Scott (Michael Cera) suggesting to his new girlfriend Knives (Ellen Wong) that they should “break-up… or, whatever.”
-The scene is exposed to the dial of a phone and a wide-shot of Scott in a phone booth.
+Before analyzing the importance of the musical performance scenes, let’s take a closer to listen at these ‘sound bridges’ that Sperb is referring to.
+A scene that portrays this crucial function of the film’s music involves Scott (Michael Cera) suggesting to his new girlfriend Knives (Ellen Wong) that they should “break up… or, whatever.”
+The scene is exposed to the dial of a phone and a wide shot of Scott in a phone booth.
 In the same narrative space, we then hear the bass riff intro of Black Sheep by Metric (aka the true Clash at Demon Head).
 The song continues as the narrative space transitions to the record store.
 As Scott breaks up with Knives the narrative space turns to darkness.
 Scott slides out of the mise-en-scene to the piano intro of Teenage Dream by T. Rex.
 Once again, the song continues to play through the scene transition and into the new narrative space.
 The track bridges us into Scott’s subconscious, as we are now subjected to a montage of mid-shots of Scott sitting on a bus and thinking about the replacement of his new girlfriend Knives with new-new girlfriend Ramona (Mary Elizabeth Winstead).

 Read More From Reelrundown